 In cases of sexual violence reported to college staff, the staff will offer to call law enforcement authorities for the victim.
 The victim has the option to decline to notify such authorities.
-College staff (except confidential employees) will report sexual violence incidents to M State Title IX Coordinators.
-Reports of sexual violence may also be received directly by the Title IX Coordinators.
+College staff (except confidential employees) will report sexual violence incidents to the M State Title IX Coordinator.
+Reports of sexual violence may also be received directly by the Title IX Coordinator.
 College staff will notify law enforcement anytime it is requested by a student.

 Student complaints and student respondents have the same opportunity to have an appropriate support person or advisor present at any interview or hearing, in a manner consistent with the governing procedures and applicable data practices law.
+All parties are offered resources and supportive measures regardless of where the alleged activity took place.